kzndotsh/awesome-discordpy/readme.md

 - [cibere/Defer Response](https://gist.github.com/cibere/7e1356575780e716d2e3a23ea2bcf6da) - The defer response, defers the interaction response.
 This is typically used when the interaction is acknowledged and an optional secondary action will be done later.
 When deferring, you get up to 15 minutes to respond instead of the normal 3 seconds.
 - [Jeftaei/AppCommandErrorhandler.py](https://gist.github.com/Jeftaei/d0bad5044f1192a4c454f95a6b591d53) - A robust error handler for discord.py commands, including app commands.
 - [mikeshardmind/SQLite Examples](https://gist.github.com/mikeshardmind/d7d2c6cb19b53ab76b7d401b2716df5d) - "Common" discord bot sqlite examples.
+- [AkshuAgarwal/Interactions](https://gist.github.com/AkshuAgarwal/bc7d45bcecd5d29de4d6d7904e8b8bd8) - A Basic guide about Discord Interactions and how to use them in discord.py.

 ## Additional Resources